2024sight/mailzu-ng-da/README.md

 This version of MailZu has two external scripts, whereby the external database clean-up script has been inherited from the gnanet/mailzu project.
 The scripts require extra installation steps which are also documented in the SCRIPTS_README document.

-*Optional enhancements: Full user management for administrators, full policy management, tool to generate a translation template from the en-US master but re-using whatever translations are available from the original language file, multi-language mailzu quarantine reporting script, an improved database clean-up script based on partitions.
+*Optional enhancements: Full user management for administrators, full policy management, a tool to generate a translation template from the en-US master but re-using whatever translations are available from the original language file, multi-language mailzu quarantine reporting script, an improved database clean-up script based on partitions.